See how well you suit this job in Career Planner.

 Qualified social workers in England are required to register with the Health and Care Professions Council (HCPC) and more local authorities are implementing a policy that prevents newly qualified social workers from starting work until their HCPC registration has been completed.

-Registered social workers (RSWs) are then required to keep their training and learning up to date in order to re-register with the HCPC after an initial two-year period.
-This can include different sorts of learning, such as reading, attending conferences/training courses.
+Registered social workers are then required to keep their training and learning up to date through continuing professional development (CPD) in order to re-register with the HCPC after an initial two-year period.
+This can include different sorts of learning, such as reading and attending conferences/training courses.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.